Brandon University

 Brandon University is a university located in the city of Brandon, Manitoba, Canada, with an enrollment of approximately 3,375 (2020) full-time and part-time undergraduate and graduate students.
 The current location was founded on July 13, 1899, as Brandon College as a Baptist institution.
 It was chartered as a university by then President John E. Robbins on June 5, 1967.
 The enabling legislation is the Brandon University Act.
 Brandon University is one of several predominantly undergraduate liberal arts and sciences institutions in Canada.

 The university is a member of the Association of Universities and Colleges of Canada (AUCC) and the Association of Commonwealth Universities (ACU), the Canadian University Society for Intercollegiate Debate (CUSID) and a member of U Sports.
 Brandon University has a student-to-faculty ratio of 11 to 1 and sixty percent of all classes have fewer than 20 students.
-In the 2015 Macleans rankings of primarily undergraduate universities in Canada, Brandon University was ranked 16th out of 19 overall and #1 in the student to faculty ratio category The school of music is rated one of the best in Canada.
 The university press, The Quill, is a member of CUP.

 History

-The first Baptist missionaries arrived in southwestern Manitoba in 1869.
-Settlers began to arrive soon after.
-In 1880, John Crawford and G. B. Davis founded Prairie College in Rapid City, but the college did not survive.
-Davis then founded a small academy in Rapid City; this was later taken over by his brother-in-law, S. J. McKee, and moved to Brandon in 1890.